espressif/idf-component-manager/docs/en/guides/packaging_components.rst

    compote component upload --name test_cmp --namespace another_namespace

 Currently, creating a custom namespace requires approval from Espressif.
-You may submit a request using the `Namespace Request Form <https://components.espressif.com/settings/permissions/>`_.
+You may submit a request via the `Namespace Request Form <https://components.espressif.com/settings/permissions/>`_.
 Once we approve your request, you can upload components to the new namespace.
 You can check the approval status on the same page.
 We will also notify you via email once the request is approved.

 *****************
  Advanced Usages